 Geoffrey Andrews was born in Lubbock, Texas, but he’s always had an affinity for international powerhouse vocalists such as Josh Groban, Andrea Bocelli and Celine Dion.
-Andrews, who now resides in Nashville, may soon be mentioned in that list, not only because of his incredible vocals, but also thanks to radio response to his songs.
+Andrews may soon be mentioned in that list, not only because of his incredible vocals, but also thanks to radio response to his songs.

 Geoffrey had great success in 2013 with a cover of “White Christmas.”
 His single, "You Dont Stand Alone", peaked at #24 on the FMQB (Friday Morning Quarter Back) Top 40/AC Chart in 2014.
 Geoffrey gained the attention of Sirius XM Radio with both "White Christmas" and the release of his cover of "Christmas (Baby Please Come Home)" that same year